-The employer contributions for eight major local government pension funds in the Chicago area are simply a multiple of past employee contributions, with no relationship to the funding status of the plan.
+The employer contributions for eight major local government pension funds in the Chicago area are simply a multiple of past employee contributions, with no relationship to the annual funded status of the plan.

-The Civic Federation recommends that employer contributions for all funds be tied to funded ratios, such that additional contributions are required when the ratio drops below 90%.
-For those funds that are already well below 90%, a plan should be developed to gradually increase contributions until the 90% level is reached, similar to the statutes governing Chicago Public Schools and Chicago Transit Authority.
+The Civic Federation recommends that, at a minimum, employer contributions for all funds be tied to funded ratios, such that additional contributions are required when the ratio drops

-Ideally, all funds would adopt the funding model of the Illinois Municipal Retirement Fund, which requires employer contributions to be funded at levels consistent with the actuarially required contribution (ARC), rather than a multiple of employee contributions made two years prior.
+Ideally, all funds would adopt the funding model of the Illinois Municipal Retirement Fund, which requires employer contributions to be funded at levels consistent with the actuarially required annual employer contribution (ARC), rather than a multiple of employee contributions made two years prior.
 At a minimum, the multiple should be adjusted at regular intervals of three to five years to reflect the actuarially determined funding needs of the plan.